nikogura/nikogura.com/src/content/blog/gambling-on-failure.md

 ---
 title: 'Gambling on Failure'
 excerpt: Most people gamble on success — they assume the thing will work, and they're genuinely surprised when it doesn't.
-A 140-pound kung fu master taught me to gamble on failure instead: expect every move to be blocked, and win anyway.
+A tiny, birdlike kung fu master taught me to gamble on failure instead.
+Expect every move to be blocked, and win anyway.
 It turns out to be the same discipline that keeps systems alive at 2 AM.
 publishDate: 'Jun 26 2026'
 tags:
   - Philosophy